EmeraldIngot/dontdie-minecraft/README.md

 # What I'm working on now
 I'm working on turning it into a minecraft mod, and then adding mac and linux support

+Most of my modding experience is with fabric, but I will try to make a version for forge too

 # Requirements
 ***Be sure to right click and run this program as administrator or else it won't work!***